aklapatch/worship-attempt/notes.md

 - there was a memory leak in the image menu, I needed to implement a system where new textures are only generated/allocated if the image_list size changes

 ## TODO: What to work on next
-- work on taking over a screen with glfw and displaying an image with text on the full screen.
+- Hot song editing/reloading
-  - bind ESC so that it stops taking over the screen when released
+- revise ui into tabs
-  - resize the background image to match dest screen (and then draw text on it
+- Implement text shadowing, italics, and find a way to load in all the fonts that windows has installed
-- Implement text shadowing, italics, and find a way to load in all the fonts that windows has installed -text color, justification, and other stuff
+- text color, justification, and other stuff
 - schedule saving/import
 - background image selection
 - overwrite images with duplicate names (or data)